Angus-C-git/SecSheets/Web/SSRF/SSRF.md

 `http://127.1/resource_from_host_perspective`

-## SSRF Against Internal Systems
+### SSRF Against Internal Systems

 + SSRF attacks against other hosts on the internal network exploit the trusted relationship between systems in a private network
 + In a SSRF against other internal systems an attacker attempts to access another host on the internal network as the web servers host machine

-### Approach
+#### Approach

 + An attacker attempts to learn the internal network topology of a web applications backend
-+ This may be done through a vulnrability chain which allows for internal network scanning like a XSS vulnrability or command injection
++ This may be done through a vulnerability chain which allows for internal network scanning like a XSS vulnerability or command injection
 + Or via enumerating the subnet range of the internal network
-+ If an attacker recives a response on a particular IP they have likely discovered a internal host at that location
++ If an attacker receives a response on a particular IP they have likely discovered a internal host at that location

-### Finding Internal Systems SSRF
+#### Finding Internal Systems SSRF

 + Similarly to host based SSRF an attacker looks for places within the web application where fully qualified urls are used to access and fetch resources
 + An attacker then replaces these requests with the private IP address of a known, guessed or enumerated host on the internal network
 + Since the internal host may not return a response that the web server understands in a way that allows it to display a meaningful response this kind of SSRF may be blind

-# SSRF WAF && Filter Bypasses
+## SSRF WAF && Filter Bypasses

-+ If the web application attempts to prevent SSRF vectors via filtering or WAF rules it may be possible to circumvent these defenses using one or a combination of the work arounds bellow
++ If the web application attempts to prevent SSRF vectors via filtering or WAF rules it may be possible to circumvent these defenses using one or a combination of the workarounds bellow

-## Blacklists
+### Blacklists

 + Where the web application runs requests against a list of ban strings or regex patterns
 	+ `localhost`
 	+ `127.`
 	+ `::`

-### DNS Resolution to localhost
+#### DNS Resolution to localhost

 `http://localtest.me/`

-### Decimal
+#### Decimal

 `http://21307064433/`

-### Hexadecimal
+#### Hexadecimal

 `http://0x7f000001/`

-### Octal
+#### Octal

 `http://0177.0.0.01/`

-### All IPs
+#### All IPs

 `http://0.0.0.0/`

-### IPv6
+#### IPv6

 `http://0:0:0:0:0:0:0:1`

-## Whitelists
+### Whitelists

 + Where the web application only allows URLs which match a list of strings or regex patterns
 	+ `https://the.domain.com`
 	+ `https://125.63`

-### @ Bypass
+#### `@` Bypass

 `https://expected-host@localhost/`

-### URL Fragment
+#### URL Fragment

 `https://localhost#expected-host`

-## Open Redirects
+### Open Redirects

 + If the web application contains an open redirect vulnerability it maybe be possible to leverage it to develop a SSRF exploit
-+ An sufficent open redirect vulnrability would mean that even if the application is hardened against SSRF based vectors they can be negated by abusing the trust of the API 'host' that handels redirections
++ An sufficient open redirect vulnerability would mean that even if the application is hardened against SSRF based vectors they can be negated by abusing the trust of the API 'host' that handles redirection

-### Approach
+#### Approach

 + Consider a web application like an online shop which allows a user to cycle through products using a fully qualified URL to point to the next item but which also contains a redirection

 `http://weliketoshop.net/product/nextProduct?currentProductId=1&path=/product?productId=2`

-+ In this case the path paramter is vulnerable to an open redirect vulnerability which allows the attack to specifiy an internal IP address as the value of the path paramter
++ In this case the path parameter is vulnerable to an open redirect vulnerability which allows the attack to specify an internal IP address as the value of the path parameter

 `http://weliketoshop.net/product/nextProduct?currentProductId=1&path=http://10.10.0.10/admin`